 In addition to attending mandatory Zoom sessions, students are expected to complete readings, view videos and complete assignments on the online platform, Moodle.
 All writing assignments will be completed outside of scheduled Zoom classes.
-Students should expect to spend at least four to eight hours per week outside of class time on assignments and readings.
+Students should expect to spend at least four to eight hours per week outside of class time on homework, assignments, readings, meetings with writing coaches, librarians and/or instructor, etc.